ZoneMinder/zoneminder/docs/api.rst

 Understanding key security
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Version 1.0 uses an MD5 hash to generate the credentials.
-The hash is computed over your secret key (if avaiable), username, password and some time parameters (along with remote IP if enabled).
+The hash is computed over your secret key (if available), username, password and some time parameters (along with remote IP if enabled).
 This is not a secure/recommended hashing mechanism.
 If your auth hash is compromised, an attacker will be able to use your hash till it expires.
 To avoid this, you could disable the user in ZoneMinder.
+Furthermore, enabling remote IP (``AUTH_HASH_REMOTE_IP``) requires that you issue future requests from the same IP that generated the tokens.
+While this may be considered an additional layer for security, this can cause issues with mobile devices.

 * Version 2.0 uses a different approach.
 The hash is a simple base64 encoded form of "claims", but signed with your secret key.
 Consider for example, the following access key: